JonasToth/gitforge.nvim/README.md

 ## Status

-### General Capabilities

-- [x] Project Specific configuration to use different backends for different repositories
-- [x] Proper Commands for more efficient lazy loading

 ### Issues

-The issue interactions are ready to be tried out.
+The issue interactions are ready to work with.
 Please create issues if you experience problems.
 Right now, only single-issue interactions are available.
 Switch to the Web-View directly from `nvim` if necessary.